zacker-zxz/Nexus/README.md

 ## Project Overview
 The Local Skill Development App is a comprehensive platform designed to empower individuals by offering skill-based training and connecting them with employment opportunities.
 The app aligns with the theme of "Atmanirbhar Bharat" by fostering self-reliance through skill development and job creation.
 This project integrates modern technologies to provide a seamless user experience and facilitate accessibility to resources.

+## Repository Instrcutions :-
+1. This repository consists of two projects ( App + Website ).
+2. App files can be exported to android studio for code test or user can download the base apk to run on their android device.
+3. The webiste is created on Odoo In. platform but all files are still accessible in Nexus/Website/
+4. The webiste is published under odoo domain and url = https://nexus11.odoo.com

 ## Features
 1. **Skill Development Modules**
    - Personalized courses tailored to user needs.